Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Once even the most reluctant and stubborn Given-Men had learned their place in the order of things, they all settled in for the evening, while Vemik went to prepare the herbs for the evening’s Smoke.
 Daar found a comfortable space in front of the fire.
 He was covered head to toe in a heavy lather of sweat, still panting happily but with some aggressive energy left in him.

 "Well... that was fun," he said lazily, then growled out a dominant challenge.
-"I bet I could go ‘fer another round o’ fun, if anyone feels they ain’t got their money’s worth outta me…"
+"I bet I could go ‘fer another round o’ fun, if anyone feels they ain’t got their money’s worth outta me..."

 Nobody bothered, not even Yan, who was still stinging a little inside over how *easily* he’d been quashed in front of everyone.
 He was the last to challenge Daar, and even fresh and ready against a tired, panting Great-Father, it had been like a boy fighting a grown man.
 Yan was sore, tired, and the very air tasted so much like Daar and his victory, it was hard to taste anyone else’s musk on the air.
 And besides: wrestling a Gao turned out to be very different to wrestling the People, or even a Human.
 Gao had *sharp* bits.
 Not even little Gee-yo-tun was safe to play with, really.